Australians vote to determine conservative government future | Politics

 - Australia

-Polling stations opened across Australia on Saturday for voters to decide whether Prime Minister Scott Morrison's conservative government will defy odds and rule for a fourth three-year term.
+Vote counting started in Australia's election on Saturday that will decide whether Prime Minister Scott Morrison's conservative government can defy odds and rule for a fourth three-year term.

-Opposition leader Anthony Albanese's center-left Labour Party is a favourite to win its first election since 2007.
+Opposition leader Anthony Albanese's center-left Labor Party is a favorite to win its first election since 2007.

 But Morrison defied the opinion polls in 2019 by leading his coalition to a narrow victory.